-This is the precipice.
-The moment you’re able to change your life, and the direction of your team, even your whole organization.
-You’ll remember the first time it happens in a profound way.
-There will be a moment when a person or circumstance pushes you towards your edge, peering over a cliff toward stress, anxiety, doubt, or fear.
-Then… there it is.
-The pause.
-A moment when the distance between stimulus and the preprogrammed automatic behavior reaction becomes great enough for you to pause, notice what is happening, and make a CHOICE of how you want to respond.
+When a person or circumstance pushes you towards your edge, peering over the cliff at stress, anger, doubt, or fear.
+Then… The pause.
+A moment when the distance between the situation and your old automatic reaction becomes large enough for you to notice what is happening and make a CHOICE of how you want to respond.
 This is awareness.

-This is why self-awareness is the foundation of all we do at Humessence.
-The only way to change behavior and make purposeful choices in line with your values is to have a firm understanding of where you are, and what is happening, right now.
-This is the missing link to behavior and personal-development curriculum today.
-You can take any course or read all of the literature out there, and if you haven’t practiced understanding your mind moment to moment, you’ll never notice old behavior patterns to break the cycle in the first place.
+This is why mindfulness is the foundation of all we do at Humessence.
+The only way to make purposeful changes in line with your values is to have a firm understanding of where you are and what is happening in the present moment.
+You can take courses or read all of the literature out there, and if you haven’t practiced understanding your mind, forget it.

-Our external lives are a reflection of our internal state of being, the dynamic of the team, organizational culture, and ultimately society, are all reflections of our inner world.
+The dynamic of our teams, our culture, and ultimately our society are all reflections of our inner world.
 Let us help you change yours.